DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Introduction

-The proposed DYRECT technique demonstrates that it is possible to increase the temporal resolution to that of the projection-level, typically one to three orders of magnitude faster than the time scale of global time frames.
-Concretely, this means that \textit{projection windows} (that constitute $\mu$CT scan time windows) are selected per voxel individually before and after the local events in a data-consistent manner over the full 4D $\mu$CT acquisition, without composing predefined time frames.
-This builds upon the reconstruction concept of flexible spatio-temporal decompositions, where low-rank temporal basis functions are used to express the evolution of the attenuation~\cite{boigne2022towards,nikitin2019four,iskender2024redpsm}, allowing changes at other projection times than the preset coarse time steps.
-However, in case that the sample exhibits rapid successive local events, that approach would require an increasing number of global basis functions and can still be affected by motion artefacts due to the scan time per (limited) projection window.
-Therefore, a compact representation should describe the events locally (cf.~\cite{van2015iterative}), \textit{and} starting from individual projections to get the maximal temporal resolution.
-As is the case for motion-compensated reconstruction techniques, this paradigm requires the implementation of a ray-tracer that is incorporates the temporal dependency of the acquired projections. \cite{gorenkov2024projection} demonstrated a projection-based preprocessing technique to achieve higher temporal resolution in fluid flow $\mu$CT scanning.
+The proposed DYRECT technique demonstrates that it is possible to bypass the reconstruction of frames and to improve the temporal resolution directly to that of the projection-level, typically one to three orders of magnitude faster than the time scale of global time-frames.
+Recently, Gorenkov et al.~\cite{gorenkov2024projection} demonstrated a projection-based preprocessing technique to achieve higher temporal resolution in fluid flow $\mu$CT scanning.
 The timestamps of local fluid displacements were pinpointed by subtracting the static content from the projections.
 These local indications were matched afterwards in the reconstructed frames by their similarity to motion-blurred regions.
 To achieve this in a data-consistent manner, we bypass this separate matching procedure completely by integrating this event description in iterative reconstruction: the transition times are stored directly in the sample volume, which indicates when there is a change in the attenuation of the voxel.
-We use the 4D reconstruction technique to compute these transition times in accordance with the joint reconstruction of the attenuation coefficients that describe the initial and final state of the sample. \\
+This builds upon the reconstruction concept of flexible spatio-temporal decompositions, where low-rank temporal basis functions are used to express the evolution of the attenuation~\cite{boigne2022towards,nikitin2019four,iskender2024redpsm}, allowing changes at other projection times than the preset coarse time steps.
+However, in case that the sample exhibits multiple events at different times, that approach would require an increasing number of global basis functions and can still be affected by motion artefacts due to the scan time per (limited) projection window.
+Therefore, changes in the sample should be represented (1) by local time-related event parameters such as transition times (cf.~\cite{van2015iterative,gao2024dynamic}), \textit{and} (2) starting from individual projections (cf.~\cite{gorenkov2024projection,boigne2022towards,nikitin2019four,iskender2024redpsm}) to get the maximal temporal resolution.\\

 This work shows the first results of dynamic reconstruction of events on a continuous projection-level timescale.
 Section~\ref{ssec:meth:rec} covers the steps taken to estimate the transition times from the projection data in an iterative approach.
 The method was evaluated on experimental data in section~\ref{ssec:res:coalescence}, and realistically simulated data, introduced in section~\ref{ssec:res:simulated}.
 Since the local event-based representation had not yet been used with temporal resolution down to the continuous projection level, this opens new questions regarding the limits on temporal resolution.
 Therefore, we discuss the interplay of the acquisition angle and the temporal resolution in sections~\ref{ssec:res:angular_structure} and ~\ref{ssec:res:angular_flow}.\\